 The northern water snake is a large, nonvenomous common snake native to North America.
-This, in my experience, is the snake most commonly mistaken for the copperhead.
-This is most likely because of their similar pattern and colors.

 Unlike copperheads, northern water snakes have round pupils, which, as stated previously, is a common characteristic of nonvenomous snakes.
 The northern water snake also has a narrower head compared to the copperhead’s “arrow-shaped” head since it lacks venom glands and fangs.

 If you spend time in the outdoors, you will eventually encounter a snake.
 I encourage you to become familiar with some of the most common snakes you may encounter in your backyards and recognize the key traits that our venomous pit vipers share.